Aymane-Elbernoussi/Streamlit_WebApp_NYC_Collisions/README.md

 # In Progress
 I will try to host this app with Heroku to have the web app available from the cloud
 ## Today's Progress
-- Day 1 (09/20/22): Installed Heroku after building this web app looking how I will implement Heroku still reading documentation
+- Day 1 (09/19/22): Installed Heroku after building this web app locally, looking how I will implement Heroku to have it available for everyone to click in, still reading documentation